Collaboration for Health in Papua New Guinea (CHPNG)

 - Supporting the Igat Hope Third National Conference on the meaningful participation of people with PNG’s response to HIV (June 2018) and launching the Igat Hope website

 - In July 2019, NAPWHA is organising in Port Moresby a HIV, health, nutrition and self-esteem workshop for women with HIV; meeting for men of diverse sexuality group (Kapul Champions) and the sex workers group (Friends Frangipani).
-In Goroka (the Eastern Highlands Province), NAPWHA will conduct a train-the-trainer workshop for HIV+ peer counselors.
+In Goroka (the Eastern Highlands Province), NAPWHA will conducted a train-the-trainer workshop for HIV+ peer counselors.
+Download our REPORT: Peer Counselor Train the Trainer Workshop in Goroka, Papua New Guinea – 31 July and 1 August 2019

 HIV-related Stigma & Discrimination in PNG report